yukaitung/lgdxrobot-cloud/README.md

 # LGDXRobot Cloud

+> Please note that development is primarily done on GitLab: https://gitlab.com/yukaitung/lgdxrobot2-cloud

 LGDXRobot Cloud is a microservice web application for managing LGDXRobot, designed with a focus on flexibility and security.
 It enables remote monitoring, control, and configuration of robots through a secure cloud infrastructure.

 - [Homepage](https://lgdxrobot.bristolgram.uk/cloud/)